 - A cumulative or curricular GPA of 2.5.

-- Score at or above the national 45th percentile rank on the ATI LPN STEP Test Scores are good for three years.
-Students are allowed three attempts at least 90 days apart.
+- Score at or above the 45th national percentile rank on the ATI LPN STEP Test.
+Scores are good for three years.
+Students are allowed unlmited attempts at least 30 days apart.

 - Submission of transcripts of the School of Practical Nursing if not completed at a VCCS school.